scala/docs.scala-lang/_overviews/scala3-book/taste-objects.md

 }

-// implement those traits as a concrete object object MathService extends AddService, MultiplyService
+// implement those traits as a concrete object object MathService extends AddService with MultiplyService

 // use the object
 import MathService._